No Scrubs: Commercial performance

 "No Scrubs" was commercially released on March 23, 1999, after it was distributed to radio.
 It peaked at number one on the Billboard Hot 100 upon the single's release on the Billboard issue dated April 3, 1999, where it remained for four weeks from April 10, 1999, to May 1, 1999.
 The song charted in the top-ten of the Hot 100 for 17 consecutive weeks.
 The song's airplay was at the time, the first to peak with over 140 million audience impressions, and was crowned the Top Airplay Song of 1999.
 It holds the record for most weeks at number one on the Rhythmic Top 40 with 15 weeks, as well as being ranked at number two on Billboards Year-End Hot 100 singles of 1999, only behind Cher's 1998 song "Believe".

 In Australia, "No Scrubs" spent seven consecutive weeks at the summit of the ARIA Charts from May 2, 1999, to June 20, 1999.
 In the United Kingdom, it peaked at number three on the UK Singles Chart, becoming TLC's highest-charting single.
 The song was certified quadruple platinum by the British Phonographic Industry (BPI) in September 2023 for sales and streams exceeding 2,400,000 units.

+In Europe also, the track was a massive hit, topping the Polish Singles Chart and reached the top five in Belgium, Greece the Netherlands, Denmark, France and Sweden.